Tonejs/unmute/README.md

 Emitted when the AudioContext is unmuted.

+## Style

+The UnmuteButton's default styling can be overwritten with css.
+The UnmuteButton is a `<button>` element with id `#unmute-button`.
+When in a muted state, a class `.muted` is added to the element.

 ## iOS

 Additionally this button plays a silent sound through an <audio> element when the button is clicked which enables sound on iOS even when the mute rocker switch is toggled on. [[reference](https://stackoverflow.com/questions/21122418/ios-webaudio-only-works-on-headphones/46839941#46839941)]